CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

 ## Exercise 2: Implementing backup and restore with Windows Server Backup

+In this exercise, you will be configuring and using Windows Server Backup to protect critical data on SEA-SVR1 by performing backups and restores to a network share.

 ### Task1: Configure Windows Server Backup settings

+In this task, you will be installing and configuring the Windows Server Backup role on SEA-SVR1 to enable backup functionality and check the backup configuration.

 1. On **SEA-SVR2**, open File Explorer by selecting the **File Explorer** icon on the taskbar.
 1. In File Explorer, select **Local Disk (C:)** in the **navigation** pane.